k1k12/2034_CW/datasets/README.txt

-Datasets not included due to size.
+Datasets not included.

-Please download the datasets provided from Canvas if you do not already have them installed:
+Download the datasets provided from Canvas:
 - https://ncl.instructure.com/courses/54995/pages/task-description-for-data-science?module_item_id=3344525

 Then place them in this folder like so: